A living faith demands

 These concepts are based on a paper that Rev. Dr. Guy Irwin presented at the Luther Congress in 2022.

-1. God becomes human for us in Jesus Christ.
+Living Catechism Teaching 1: God becomes human for us in Jesus Christ

 The God who creates all that is takes on life and death in the person of Jesus.
-A God who becomes flesh understands our loves and limits, bridging the gap between God and creation through God’s radical act of love for creation in Christ’s living, dying, and living again.
+This God who becomes flesh understands our loves and limits, and bridges the gap between God and creation through radical acts of love in Christ’s living, dying, and living again.
 God’s costly love for creation compels us to embrace Christ’s compassion and care for all of life.

-God promises to meet us in, with, and under simple elements of daily life.
-At a table that Jesus sets, God forgives us and feeds us with love eternal.
-In water and promise, God brings us to new life and breathes in us gifts that help the world.
-Through these ordinary elements, God does some truly extraordinary things.
-We can delight in God’s goodness and all across creation, seeing God in a beautiful sunset, the laugh of a small child, or the warmth of a fire, trusting we can always return to bread, wine, and water, where God will always be waiting for us.
+God’s presence is entangled in, with, and under simple elements of daily life.
+Jesus sets a table where God forgives us and feeds us with love eternal.
+In water and promise, God brings us to new life and fills our lungs with gifts for the world.
+Through these ordinary things - water, bread, and wine - God promises to always be for us.
+We can therefore delight in God’s goodness in any moment, seeing God in a sunset, the laugh of a child, or the warmth of a fire, trusting we can always return to bread, wine, and water, where God will be waiting for us.

-God announces the goodness of all of creation, from the smallest fish to the largest elephant, to you and me.
-God celebrates the gifts that the Holy Spirit has given each of us to serve our neighbor and the world in need.
+God announces the goodness of all of creation.
+God celebrates the gifts the Holy Spirit has given each of us to serve our neighbor and the world in need.
 Yet there is evil in the world, which God condemns and works against.
 Sometimes we are a part of that evil, caught in webs beyond individual choices of right and wrong.
 Sometimes we are recipients of that evil, through actions of others or networks in the world.
-God judges sin, but always in service of love for all of God’s (good) creatures.
+God judges sin, but always in service of love for all of God’s good creatures.

 God speaks to us through ancient stories, evocative poetry, fiery prophecy, and intimate correspondence.
 The Bible has been handed down from generation to generation, carefully translated and boldly interpreted, so that we might open it and hear good news.
 And God is still speaking, as we gather together to ponder these stories anew, encounter wisdom from traditions different from our own, or wrestle with a message preached into contemporary life.

 Through the resurrection of Jesus, God shows us that death does not have the final word.
 God promises to be with us not only in this life but in the life to come.
 God promises a new heaven and a new earth where there’s no more crying, no more dying, only life, only love.
-God’s promises to love us eternally are not just about the future but compel us to live as if love extends beyond the bounds of death.
+God’s promise to love us eternally is not just about the future but compels us to live as if love extends beyond the bounds of death.

 Learning Alongside Children